The Jewish Studies major and minor can be completed entirely online.

 What if I am an out-of-state student?

-We are piloting a special fee structure for fully online Jewish Studies students.
-At this point, fully online out-of-state students can take Hebrew language courses for a fee that approximates in-state tuition.
-We are hoping to expand this special pricing to other online Jewish Studies courses for fully online out-of-state students in the 2019-2020 academic year.
+We offer a special fee structure for fully online Jewish Studies students.
+Fully online out-of-state students can take Hebrew language courses and Jewish Studies courses for a fee that approximates in-state tuition.
+Please contact the coordinator Dr. Rachel Baum at firstname.lastname@example.org for further information.

 I’m enjoying my online courses but am not sure I want to be a major or minor.
 Does it matter?